 6: Lookout Mountain Incline Railway

 After exploring the caves in Lookout Mountain, why not also visit the ridge’s summit?
-The Lookout Mountain Incline Railway is one of the steepest passenger railways in the world and takes riders all the way to the top of Lookout Mountain.
+The Lookout Mountain Incline Railway is one of the steepest passenger railways in the world and takes riders to the top of Lookout Mountain.

 The railway opened in 1895 and is still one of the most famous things to do in Chattanooga today.
-Each year, over 100,000 people take the mile-long railway to the top of the mountain.
-The station at Lookout Mountain’s peak features an observation deck looking over the city, a confectionery, and a gift shop.
+Over 100,000 people take the mile-long railway to the top of the mountain each year.
+The station at Lookout Mountain’s peak features an observation deck overlooking the city, a confectionery, and a gift shop.

 7: Chattanooga Whiskey Experimental Distillery

-Although Chattanooga is no stranger to whiskey distilleries, the Chattanooga Whiskey Experimental Distillery is the first place to craft whiskey in the city in over 100 years.
+Although Chattanooga is no stranger to whiskey distilleries, the Chattanooga Whiskey Experimental Distillery has been the first place to craft whiskey in the city for over 100 years.

-Chattanooga was a distilling hub in the USA in the late 1800s until Tennessee’s prohibition of alcohol began in 1909.
-The National Prohibition ended in 1933, but distilling whiskey would still be illegal in Chattanooga until May 2013.
+Chattanooga was a distilling hub in the USA in the late 1800s until Tennessee’s alcohol prohibition began in 1909.
+National Prohibition ended in 1933, but distilling whiskey remained illegal in Chattanooga until May 2013.

-The distillery opened in 2015 and provides tours 7 days a week.
-There are over 100 different barrels in the cellar at the distillery, providing many options for tastings.
-Guided tours provide visitors with an insight into the history of the distillery and its unique craft process.
+The distillery opened in 2015 and offers tours seven days a week.
+Its cellar contains over 100 different barrels, offering many options for tastings.
+Guided tours provide visitors with an insight into the distillery’s history and unique craft process.

-For a fun adult experience or date night, touring the Chattanooga Whiskey Experimental Distillery is one of the best things to do in Chattanooga.
+Touring the Chattanooga Whiskey Experimental Distillery is one of the best things to do in Chattanooga for a fun adult experience or date night.

 There are Many Fun Things to do in Chattanooga

 From historic train rides to exploring underground caves, there are endless things to do in Chattanooga, Tennessee.
-The city’s fascinating history and friendly culture make Chattanooga a popular destination for tourists from all over the world.
+The city’s fascinating history and friendly culture make Chattanooga a popular destination for tourists worldwide.

-If you’re interested in visiting the United States, make sure to check out these USA Travel Statistics before you go.
+If you want to visit the United States, check out these USA Travel Statistics before you go.